zhekazp/JavaBasic/homeWork/homeWorks/homeWork36/ReadMe.txt

 Write a method that receives a String value and returns its length if it is not null using Optional.

+Task2-2
+Write a method that receives a HashMap and returns Optional with the largest value associated with any key in the HashMap.

+Task2-3
+Write a method that receives a HashSet and a conversion function, and returns a HashSet with all values converted using conversion functions if HashSet is not empty.
+If HashSet is empty, the method returns an empty HashSet.

+Task2-4
-Write a method that receives a list of strings and returns the first line in the list if it exists, or throws throwing NoSuchElementException using Optional.
+Write a method that receives a list of objects and a validation function, and returns an Optional with the first object in the list that matches conditions of the check function.

 Collections
 Task3-1